 Sending Funeral Thank You Notes

-Sending a thank you note is a gesture that can mean so much, not only to the person sending the notes, but also to the recipient.
-The time immediately following a funeral is a time for calm, and reflection and not everyone feels organized enough to contemplate the organization of passing on thanks.
+Sending thank you notes after a death is a gesture that can mean so much, not only to the person sending the notes, but also to the recipients.
+The time immediately following a funeral is a time for calm and reflection, and not everyone feels organized enough to contemplate the organization of passing on thanks.

 Who Receives a Thank You Note

 While you may feel indebted to every attendee, it is not necessary to send a thank you note to each person.
 Concentrate on the closet family members and those who have contributed to the service in some way.
 The following are examples of individuals to whom you might send a note:

 - Those who sent flowers, gifts or donations

 - Those who prepared a meal, ran an errand or offered support in your time of need

 - Those who spoke at or helped with the funeral

 It is logical and only right to thank people for gifts, cards, charitable donations and practical acts of support, but for some it is as important to thank someone for the meaningful and much appreciated psychological support they offered.
 It is true that in times of sadness and distress, words can be far more comforting than material offerings.